-718. Pro-seminar in European History.
+718. Readings Seminar in European History.

-Pro-seminars explore, primarily through secondary literature, specific areas or aspects of history.
+Readings seminars explore, primarily through secondary literature, specific areas or aspects of history.
 Topics change each semester.
-Courses may be repeated for credit when instructors determine there will be no duplication of material.
-(Open only open to candidates for advanced degrees.)
+Course may be repeated for credit when instructors determine there will be no duplication of material.
+(Open only to candidates for advanced degrees.)

-719. Pro-Seminar in British History.
+720. Readings Seminar in Comparative or Transnational History.